cjkook/02-homework-bootstrap-portfolio/README.md

 The GitHub Pages site can be found [here](https://cjkook.github.io/02-homework-bootstrap-portfolio/).

 ## Credits
-Created by Corey J. Kothenbeutel
+Created by Corey J. Kothenbeutel<br/>
 Photos by Dru Kothenbeutel

 source for 中文 lorem ipsum